angular/angular/aio/content/guide/workspace-config.md

 ## Overall JSON structure

-At the top level of `angular.json`, a few properties configure the workspace, and a `projects` section contains the remaining per-project configuration options.
-CLI defaults set at the workspace level can be overridden by defaults set at the project level, and defaults set at the project level can be overridden on the command line.
+At the top-level of `angular.json`, a few properties configure the workspace and a `projects` section contains the remaining per-project configuration options.
+You can override CLI defaults set at the workspace level through defaults set at the project level.
+You can also override defaults set at the project level using the command line.

-The following properties, at the top level of the file, configure the workspace.
+The following properties, at the top-level of the file, configure the workspace.

 *   `version`: The configuration-file version.
 *   `newProjectRoot`: Path where new projects are created.
 Absolute or relative to the workspace folder.
 *   `defaultProject`: Default project name to use in commands, where not provided as an argument.
 When you use `ng new` to create a new application in a new workspace, that application is the default project for the workspace until you change it here.
+*   `cli` : A set of options that customize the [Angular CLI](cli).
+See the [CLI configuration options](#cli-configuration-options) section.
 *   `schematics` : A set of [schematics](guide/glossary#schematic) that customize the `ng generate` sub-command option defaults for this workspace.
 See the [Generation schematics](#schematics) section.
 *   `projects` : Contains a subsection for each project (library or application) in the workspace, with the per-project configuration options.